 In Carroll St / 1st Ave S, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Carroll St / 1st Ave S is very tight compared to the demand for property here.

-100.0% of the real estate in the Carroll St / 1st Ave S neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Carroll St / 1st Ave S neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Carroll St / 1st Ave S neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 The Carroll St / 1st Ave S neighborhood is unique for having just 0.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 100.0% of America's neighborhoods.